Restricted breed dogs

 What to do if you think you have been sold a restricted breed dog

 Contact the council and advise them of your concern.
 It is an offence for a person to sell, give or otherwise transfer the ownership of a restricted breed dog to you unless you are an immediate relative and ownership has been transferred as part of a deceased estate.
 The only other exception is if the owner surrenders the dog to a council pound or shelter for euthanasia.

 You also have rights under consumer affairs legislation if the breed of the dog has been misrepresented.
 Contact the Consumer Affairs Victoria Helpline on 1300 55 81 81.

 What to do if your dog has been declared restricted breed

 The authorised officer must notify you in writing that your dog has been declared a restricted breed.
 At this point, you have the right to request from council the reason why your dog has been declared a restricted breed.

-You can appeal the declaration that your dog a restricted breed dog by appealing this decision at the Victorian Civil and Administrative Tribunal within 14 days of receiving the declaration.
+You can appeal the declaration that your dog a restricted breed dog by appealing this decision at VCAT within 14 days of receiving the declaration.

 Telephone: 03 9628 9830 or Toll Free 1800 133 055 (Country callers only).